bstiq/keyboard-pcb-guide/README.md

 Make sure you also have the official KiCad libraries as well.
 Those should be included with your KiCad installation.

+## Datasheet
+We're going to be using an ATMEGA32U$, so you want to look up the datasheet on the official website https://www.microchip.com/wwwproducts/en/ATmega32u4

 ## Schematics

 Start up KiCad and create a new project (File > New Project > New Project).
 Name the project whatever you want.
 For the purposes of this guide, I'll be calling it "example".
 Very creative, I know.